 Keep in mind that you may see a sizable difference between your FICO credit score and your VantageScore score.

 Your credit report may contain information that makes you seem like too much of a lending risk.
-This can include currently or recently past-due debt obligations such as mortgages, auto loans, personal loans and utility bills, as well as bankruptcies, recent repossessions of property and more.
+This can include current or recent past-due debt obligations such as mortgages, auto loans, personal loans and utility bills, as well as bankruptcies, recent repossessions of property and more.

 Additionally, Apple notes that having a checking account recently closed by a bank – often the result of repeatedly spending more than your available account balance or failing to bring a negative account balance to positive – could lead to denial.

 Banking account information is available via your ChexSystems report.
-While card issuers typically do not use ChexSystems when making approval decisions, Apple’s listed criteria and multiple user reports indicate that Goldman Sachs may be checking this report, either directly or via a credit bureau.
+While card issuers typically don’t use ChexSystems when making approval decisions, Apple’s listed criteria and multiple user reports indicate that Goldman Sachs may be checking this report, either directly or via a credit bureau.

 Though they don’t appear on your credit report or factor into your credit score, your income and debt-to-income ratio – your total monthly debt obligations compared to your total monthly gross income – could also affect your Apple Card application.